 Our tough tests show that some robot vacuums do a much better job than others when it comes to navigating around obstacles and sucking up dust.
 In fact, some were just painful to watch.
 If you have a small, cluttered or otherwise tricky-to-negotiate home, you may find yourself spending more time freeing your robot vacuum from under sofas or chair legs than it will actually spend cleaning.
-Make sure you select one worthy of being let loose on your carpets by reading our .
+Make sure you select one worthy for your home by reading our robot vacuum cleaner reviews.

 Robot vacuum cleaners range from the very simple ones that will adopt a trial-and-error approach to finding their way around your floors, to high-end robots with Nasa-inspired navigation and remote control.

 The cheapest models will set you back around £200-£350, but fancier ones will cost a small fortune – some more than £1,000 – which is more than ten times the cost of our cheapest Best Buy vacuum cleaner.

 Sensor technology: Most robot vacuums use some sort of smart sensor technology to help them negotiate their way around your home.
 The most basic robots use infrared sensors to avoid falling off edges, and simply change direction when they bump against an obstacle, rather than actively mapping their environment, while more sophisticated systems will use laser-guided scanners, or a combination of cameras, sensors and 'virtual walls' to map out their cleaning environment, as well as dirt sensors to make sure they've done a thorough clean.

 Remote control: Some robots include remote controls so that you can direct the vacuum from the comfort of your sofa, while others – such as the Neato BotVac – can be controlled via an app on your phone.
 You can manually schedule most robot vacuums to clean at a set time, but if you want the flexibility of remote control, look for a model with smart functionality.